natanast/30DayChartChallenge/README.md

-# 30 Day Chart Challenge
+# 📊 30 Day Chart Challenge

-This is a repository containing my contibution to the #30DayMapChallenge.
-Check out the challenge on [GitHub](https://github.com/30DayChartChallenge/Edition2025).
+This repository contains my contributions to the #30DayChartChallenge, a data visualization challenge where participants create and share one chart per day based on a given prompt.

+Check out the challenge details on the official [GitHub](https://github.com/30DayChartChallenge/Edition2025) page.